 Securities Laws (Country: India)

-6.1. take necessary steps and put in place necessary systems for implementation of this circular.
+a. take necessary steps to put in place systems for implementation of the circular, including necessary amendments to the relevant bye-laws, rules and regulations;

-6.3. bring the provisions of this circular to the notice of the member brokers of the stock exchange and also disseminate the circular on the website.
+b. bring the provisions of this circular to the notice of their members and also disseminate the same on their websites;

 c. carry out necessary due diligence including taking information from the other stock exchanges / clearing corporations where the applicant is / was a member, as part of process of granting approval to the stock broker/ clearing member registered with SEBI to operate in that stock exchange/ clearing corporation or segment(s) thereof.

 9. This circular is issued in exercise of the powers conferred under Section 11(1) of the Securities and Exchange Board of India Act, 1992 to protect the interests of investors in securities and to promote the development of and to regulate the securities market.